HealthBack to Our Sectors

 Viability & Deliverability

-We don’t just design buildings, we design spaces that enable care delivery.
+We don’t just design buildings, our in house healthcare planners design spaces that enable care delivery.
 And a major part of that is ensuring projects are viable.

 Our approach focuses on adaptability and long-term flexibility, so you maximise value from the space, now and as delivery models evolve.
 We start by discussing what your aspirations are, how you deliver services and how the building supports you.
 Then, we analyse opportunities and constraints, so we can identify the best way to achieve your aims.

-Through our understanding of the funding system, we then optimise facility size and build your business case.
+Through our understanding of funding systems, we optimise facility size and build your business case.
 This includes looking at opportunities to include additional specialist clinical services that drive better patient outcomes.

 Dedicated health team members